Taiwanese fried chicken cutlet

-Taiwanese fried chicken cutlet (Chinese: 炸雞排 or 香雞排; Pinyin: zhà jī pái or xiāng jī pái; Wade–Giles: cha^{4} chi^{1} pai^{2} or hsiang^{1} chi^{1} pai^{2}; Pe̍h-ōe-jī: chha̍t-ke-pâi or hiong-ke-pâi), not to be confused with the similar Taiwanese popcorn chicken, is a common street food that was popularized in the 1990s in Taiwan and is often found in night markets.
+Taiwanese fried chicken cutlet (Chinese: 炸雞排 or 香雞排) is a common street food that was popularized in the 1990s in Taiwan and is often found in night markets.
 The dish consists of marinated chicken breast fillets that are dredged in sweet potato flour and rice flour, breaded with panko, shallow-fried, and then seasoned with various different spices.
 Salt, five-spice powder, and white pepper are the most fundamental seasonings for this dish, though other spices such as ginger powder, garlic powder, cumin, MSG, chili powder, paprika, curry leaves, sugar, sesame oil, and li hing mui powder are also used.